finedefinition/nyc-frontend/README.md

 2. Fill this file with the necessary data.

 **You'll get the required data from the repository owner.**

+### Branching Guidelines

+We recommend creating a new branch from the `test` branch.
+Additionally, please create pull requests for your changes.

 ## Folder Structure